camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

    If the access token is self-contained then the three-legged access token contains PII and the confidentiality of that PII must be protected.
-   The confidentiallity of the PII in the self-contained access token can be achieved by the API provider's authorization server encrypting the access token to the API Provider's API endpoint.
+   The confidentiallity of the PII in the self-contained access token can be achieved by the API provider's authorization server encrypting the PII to the API Provider's API endpoint.

 4. **Input parameter validation**